mavxg/catapult/README.md

 # Catapult

 Catapult lets you approximate messaging over sftp.
-Catapult has just three commands `open`, `puts`, `gets`.
+Catapult has just three commands `list`, `puts`, `gets`.
 Of those, `gets` is the reason for catapult's existance.

+## Usage

+    catapult -keyfile ~/.ssh/id_rsa -passphrase ... user@server:port
+    catapult -password ... user@server:port

-## open
+## list

-    open {connection details}

-`open` creates a connection with the remote sftp server you want to send or receive messages to/from.
+    list remotepath/[pattern]

+`list` the files (or directories) in the remotepath that match the given pattern (default is all files)

 ## puts

-    puts localpath remotepath donepath
+    puts localpath/[pattern] remotepath donepath

-`puts` uploads all the files it finds in `localpath` to the remote directory `remotepath`.
-After uploading each file it move that file to `donepath`.
+`puts` uploads all the files in `localpath` (that match `pattern`) to the remote directory `remotepath`.
+After uploading each file is moved to `donepath`.

 ### Example puts useage

     puts ./outbox somedir ./sent

 Messages you want to send are placed in `./outbox`.
-After puts has run `./sent` will contain all the uploaded messages.
+After `puts` has run `./sent` will contain all the uploaded messages.
 A follow up process then does what it needs (e.g. marks messages as sent in your database) and moves the messages to somewhere like `./archived/{todays date}`.

 ## gets